Grape-Labs/grape-art/README.md

 CONSTANTS:
 - Following should be edited according to the DAO
 -   /utils/grapeTools/constants.tsx
--   export const TOKEN_VERIFICATION_ADDRESS = '8upjSpvjcdpuzhfR1zriwg5NXkwDruejqNE9WNbPRtyA';
+-   export const TOKEN_VERIFICATION_ADDRESS = '8upjSpvjcdpuzhfR1zriwg5NXkwDruejqNE9WNbPRtyA'; // Token to verify
 -   export const TOKEN_VERIFICATION_NAME = 'Grape';
--   export const TOKEN_VERIFICATION_AMOUNT = 1000;
+-   export const TOKEN_VERIFICATION_AMOUNT = 1000; // This is to verify the amount needed to make an offer
--   export const TOKEN_REALM_ID = 'By2sVGZXwfQq6rAiAM3rNPJ9iQfb5e2QhnF4YjJ4Bip';
+-   export const TOKEN_REALM_ID = 'By2sVGZXwfQq6rAiAM3rNPJ9iQfb5e2QhnF4YjJ4Bip'; // governance/realms publicKey to capture if the wallet has holdings also on realms and account for that in the verification
 -   IMPORTANT:
--   *Given the volume of RPC calls it is important to use your own RPC provider which can handle them this can be quickly edited in the constants.tsx file
+-   * connection endpoint can be edited in the grapeTools/constants.tsx
--   ** Default AH is set with 0% fees
+-   * Default AH is set with 0% fees

-HELP SETTING UP?
+HELP SETTING UP:
 -   Have a DAO and want to run an instance of grape.art
 -   Reach out to the Grape Team at https://discord.gg/greatape

-Try it out:
+TRY IT OUT NOW:
 - https://grape.art